-ATAR subject units for students who are aiming to enrol in a university course direct from school.
-These subjects will be examined by SCSA and contribute to the achievement of an Australian Tertiary Admission Rank (ATAR).
-There is a compulsory WACE exam at the end of Year 12 that students will need to sit for each ATAR subject studied in that year.
+ATAR course units are for students who are aiming to enrol in a university course directly from school.
+These courses will be examined by SCSA and contribute to the achievement of an Australian Tertiary Admission Rank (ATAR).
+There is a compulsory WACE exam at the end of Year 12 that students will need to sit for each ATAR course studied in that year.